sle417/sle417.github.io/essays/UIFrameworks.md

 ## What are their benefits?

 <p align="justify">Some UI Frameworks you have probably heard of, like Angular, Bootstrap, React, Meteor and many others are all designed for a common purpose: to speed up the development process and make it as streamline as possible for developers to adopt.
-These UI frameworks have an extensive library of UI documentation for developers to implement and this can be time saving because instead of purely programming and desining a button in HTML for example, a developer can simply use documentation for a UI framework library and create one within a matter of seconds.
+These UI frameworks have an extensive library of UI documentation for developers to implement and this can be time saving because instead of purely programming and designing a button in HTML for example, a developer can simply use documentation for a UI framework library and create one within a matter of seconds.

 ## My Experience with UI Frameworks

 <p align="justify">My first experience with UI Frameworks was with Semantic UI, which is a very simple and user-friendly framework that takes on the use of natural language to improve efficiency of creating beautiful website layouts.
 I think the benefits of Semantic UI that I have seen firsthand justify using UI frameworks because I was able to recreate numerous websites purely from the Semantic's library of UI components.
-If I had not learned and used a framework like Semantic, It would have taken a lot longer for me to create and make the HTML websites that I was able to.
+If I had not learned and used a framework like Semantic, It would have taken a lot longer for me to create and make the websites that I was able to using purely HTML and CSS.
 <br></br>
 Shown below is one of the websites that I was able to recreate using Semantic UI.